-- Overseeing the integrity of the Company's financial statements and the Company's accounting and financial reporting processes and financial statement audits. - Overseeing the Company's compliance with legal, regulatory and accounting requirements. - Overseeing the integrity of the financial statements, accounting and financial reporting processes, and financial statement audits of all the Company's insurance subsidiaries, including without limitation Ambac Assurance Corporation, Everspan Indemnity Insurance Company and Everspan Insurance Company (collectively, "Insurance Subsidiaries").
-Overseeing each Insurance Subsidiaries' compliance with legal, regulatory and accounting requirements. - Overseeing the registered public accounting firm's (independent auditor's) qualifications and independence. - Overseeing the performance of the Company's independent auditor and internal audit function. - Overseeing the Company's systems of disclosure controls and procedures, internal controls over financial reporting.
+- Overseeing the integrity of the Company's financial statements and the Company's accounting and financial reporting processes and financial statement audits. - Overseeing the Company's compliance with legal, regulatory and accounting requirements. - Overseeing the integrity of the financial statements, accounting and financial reporting processes, and financial statement audits of all the Company's insurance subsidiaries (collectively, "Insurance Subsidiaries"). - Overseeing each Insurance Subsidiaries' compliance with legal, regulatory and accounting requirements. - Overseeing the registered public accounting firm's (independent auditor's) qualifications and independence. - Overseeing the performance of the Company's independent auditor and internal audit function. - Overseeing the Company's systems of disclosure controls and procedures, internal controls over financial reporting.